nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 Working with an existing repository InDesign file:
 To open InDesign files stored in the repository, simply drag and drop the file from the panel to the main view of the application.

-After you have worked on your file (following instructions above for placing assets), use the Nuxeo CC Connector fly out menu to upload the file as before.
-This time, choose to “Replace” the file.
-This will override the previous version in the repository (and will version the file according to your company’s versioning policy in Nuxeo).
+After you have worked on your file (following instructions above for placing assets), use the Nuxeo Adobe Connector fly out menu to upload the file as before.
+Use "Replace" to update the same file in the DAM.
+Use "New" to create a new file in the DAM.

 {{#> callout type='note' }}
 If you did not open the InDesign file from the Connector panel (via drag and drop) and you choose “Replace”, you will still get a “new”/duplicate file in the repository.